Disorders of the Stomach and Intestines in Cats

 The virus is extremely widespread in cats, and many cats that recover from the infection remain carriers.
 Enteric coronavirus infection can be prevented only by minimizing exposure to infected cats and their feces.
 Most cats develop an effective immune response after exposure and will recover from infection.
 Cats with the intestinal form of the disease do not develop signs of feline infectious peritonitis.
 However, if signs of disease develop in cats with feline infectious peritonitis, the disease is fatal.
 There is no specific treatment; however, affected cats should receive supportive treatment and fluids, if needed.

 Gastritis, or inflammation of the stomach, is often caused by eating something that injures the stomach lining.
 Vomiting is the usual sign of gastritis.
 In cases of short-term gastritis, the vomited material may contain evidence of whatever the cat has eaten (such as grass).
 Bile, froth, fresh blood, or digested blood that looks like coffee grounds may be seen.
 Diarrhea may also be present.
 Short-term or occasional vomiting is generally not associated with other abnormalities.
 Longterm vomiting, however, may be associated with weakness, lethargy, weight loss, dehydration, and electrolyte (salt) imbalance.
-The outlook depends on the cause of the vomiting and the likelihood of correcting the underlying disorder (see Digestive Disorders of Cats: Vomiting in Cats).
+The outlook depends on the cause of the vomiting and the likelihood of correcting the underlying disorder (See also Vomiting in Cats).

 Cancer of the digestive system is uncommon and represents less than 1% of all cancers in cats.
 When it does occur, it most commonly develops in the small intestine.
 Older animals are predisposed.
 No specific cause has been identified for most intestinal tumors, although alimentary lymphoma in cats is believed to be caused by the feline leukemia virus, even in cats that test negative for the virus.
 Intestinal tumors in cats tend to spread rapidly and are usually malignant (cancerous).